 \section{Conclusion}

-Our findings pose a challenge to the current understanding of black widow formation, in which a pulsar strips the outer layers of its stellar companion by a combination of Roche lobe overflow and photoevaporation \citep{benvenuto_2012}.
+Our findings pose a challenge to the current understanding of black widow formation, in which a pulsar strips the outer layers of its stellar companion by a combination of Roche lobe overflow and photoevaporation \citep{benvenuto_2012,guo_2022}.
 This mechanism can produce a helium-dominated Jupiter-mass object if stripping occurs before core helium burning, during the main sequence or red-giant branch.
-How it produces a C/O ratio greater than 100 or C/N ratio greater than 10,000 is difficult to explain, however.
-Although extreme photospheric ratios are possible via gravitational settling for the much higher gravity white dwarfs (the immediate progenitors of black widow companions in the standard formation scenario), gravitational settling is not expected to differentiate elements once the companion reaches planetary mass objects with a molecular atmosphere.
+In this picture these black widows are the descendants of ultra-compact X-ray binaries (UCXB) with He-star donors and the core C/N/O ratios can be sensitive to the evolutionary state of the donor at the start of Roche lobe overflow (Figure 4 of \cite{nelemans_2010}).
+How this process produces a C/O ratio greater than 100 or C/N ratio greater than 10,000 is difficult to explain.
+Although \cite{nelemans_2010} predicts extreme N depletion in one scenario (their Figure 4, bottom middle), O becomes significantly enhanced relative to C in this scenario.
+In the other two scenarios (corresponding to different initial helium star masses), C is enhanced relative to O by a factor of $\sim$15, but it is only enhanced relative to N by a factor of $\sim$several.
+Although extreme photospheric ratios are possible via gravitational settling for the much higher gravity white dwarfs (the immediate progenitors of black widow companions in the standard formation scenario), gravitational settling is not expected to differentiate elements once the companion becomes a planetary mass object with a molecular atmosphere.